Trends in Urban Planning & Development by Time Period

 ￮ 1970: Modification of the “Basic Urban Plan”

-- The population of Seoul surpassed 5 million by the early 1970s, and the need to modify the Basic Urban Plan was inevitable.
+- The population of Seoul surpassed the five million mark by the early 1970s, and the need to modify the Basic Urban Plan was inevitable.
 The target year for completion of the modifications was 1991, while the target population was 7.6 million.
 The single-nucleus CBD (Central Business District) system was maintained while adding two additional sub-central areas for a total of seven: Miah, Mangwu, Cheonho, Yeongdong, Yeongdeungpo, Hwagok, and Eunpyeong.
 Yeongdong held the administrative functions while Yeouido became the seat for the legislature and the new business area.
-The street network was of a radial and circular type, comprised of 3 circular and 8 radiating lines.
+The street network was of a radial and circular type, comprised of three circular and eight radiating lines.

 ￮ 1972: The “Revised Comprehensive Plan”